exploreborders/LocalRAG/README.md

 ## Notes

+- **Multi-Model Support**: The system supports multiple embedding models.
+Each model stores its own embeddings and vector index for optimal performance.
+- **Smart Caching**: Documents are only reprocessed when their content changes, saving time and resources.
+- **Model Selection**: Choose the best embedding model for your use case.
+Larger models generally provide better accuracy but require more resources.
 - The system currently uses sample data.
 Add your own documents to `data/` for real use cases.
 - Full RAG functionality requires Ollama running locally.
 - Embeddings are cached in `models/` for faster subsequent runs.